Xilinx/Vitis_Accel_Examples/host/errors/details.md

 ```c++
 cl_program program = clCreateProgramWithBinary(context,1,&device_id,&binary_size,&incorrect_binary_data,NULL,&err);
 ```
 Errors caused during program creation are usually due to invalid binaries.
-The binary may be targeting a different shell.
+The binary may be targeting a different platform.
 It may also have been corrupted or incorrectly read from disk.

 Error while creating Kernel:
 ```c++